 Parking in Rome is possibly the hardest thing of the whole experience.
 There are some areas like Prati, the Vatican or the city center that no matter what day and what time you try, you are not going to find a parking space.

 Except in August.
 August is a bit of a dream-like month in Rome.
 If it wasn’t for the heat, it would be the best time to stay in the city.
 In August, there is no ZTL and since most Romans go on holiday, there is less traffic and you can find a parking space pretty quickly wherever you are.
 Except for the main Rome landmarks, the city is pretty quiet.

-Any other time of the year, after searching for some half an hour, you can enter one of the paid parking areas.
+Any other time of the year, after searching for half an hour or so, you can enter one of the paid parking areas.
 Which are also quite expensive.
 Because if you are often in the city center, driving in Rome can become expensive, indeed.